Kanegraffiti/LessonPlans/Basic Technology/Week4_Basic_Technology_Lesson_Plan_JSS1-3.md

 - Check **brakes, tyres, and lights** before riding.
 - Use **hand signals** and obey road signs to communicate with other road users.
 - Avoid **over-speeding** and **carrying more than one passenger** on a motorcycle.
+- Keep a riding log to note **safety checks, weather conditions, and routes** so you can plan safer journeys.
+- Practise signalling and emergency stopping in a safe area before riding on busy roads to build confidence.

 ### Assignment